 Rangapriya (Priya) Kannan is the dean of the Lucas College and Graduate School of Business and a professor in the School of Global Innovation & Leadership.
 Her research primarily focuses on how individuals achieve innovation within limited resources using creative resourcing and reframing.
 Kannan’s background includes expertise in leadership to affect strategic change, designing interdisciplinary programs, employee development, alumni and community outreach, and creating inclusive work environments.
 She holds a doctorate degree in management from the UCLA Anderson School of Management.

-Bob Rucker is an associate professor and director of the School of Journalism and Mass Communications.
+Bob Rucker is an emeritus professor of the School of Journalism and Mass Communications.
 He holds a master’s in journalism from the University of Illinois, Urbana-Champaign.
 Rucker worked for 39 years as a journalist, including as a CNN correspondent and a national news producer/reporter for Newsweek.
 He serves as host and moderator of the show “Equal Time” on San Francisco-based PBS station KTEH.